itKD: Interchange Transfer-based Knowledge Distillation for 3D Object Detection: Related Works

-As far as we know, there are no KD studies on point cloud-based 3D object detection so far.
-However, looking at similar studies on 3D knowledge transfer, LIGA-Stereo~\cite{LIGA} utilized only the geometry-aware feature from LiDAR-based 3D detection models to guide the training of stereo-based 3D detectors.
-This was a trial to improve lower performance of a stereo-based 3D detector with the help of the LiDAR-based detector, not a study to conduct the lightweight point cloud-based 3D object detection.
-Object-DGCNN~\cite{objDGCNN} proposed a NMS-free 3D object detection via dynamic graphs and a set-to-set distillation, a kind of network ensemble method, was used to improve the performance of 3D object detection.
-The proposed method has not been used so far to make a lightweight network by itself.
+As far as we know, there are few KD studies~\cite{LIGA}\cite{zheng2021se}\cite{objDGCNN}\cite{yang2022towards} on point cloud-based 3D object detection so far.
+However, looking at similar studies on 3D knowledge transfer, SE-SSD~\cite{zheng2021se} presented a knowledge distillation-based self-ensembling method for exploiting soft and hard targets with constraints to jointly optimize the model without extra computational cost during inference time.
+Object-DGCNN~\cite{objDGCNN} proposed a NMS-free 3D object detection via dynamic graphs and a set-to-set distillation.
+They used the set-to-set distillation method for improving the performance without the consideration of the model compression.
+Another latest study is SparseKD~\cite{yang2022towards} which suggested a label KD method that distills a few pivotal positions determined by teacher classification response to enhance the logit KD method.
+On the other hand, in this paper, we are more interest in how to make the student network lighter, or lower computational complexity, by using the KD for 3D object detection.